Philippine tarsier: Threats in the wild

-For the past 45 million years, tarsiers have inhabited rainforests around the world, but now they exist on only a few islands in the Philippines, Borneo, and Indonesia.
+For the past 45 million years, tarsiers have inhabited rainforests around the world, but modern examples exist on only a few islands in the Philippines, Borneo, and Indonesia.
 In Bohol, the Philippine tarsier was a common sight in the southern part of the island until the 1960s.
 Since then, the number has dropped to around 700 on the island according to the Philippine Tarsier Foundation.

 Due to the quickly growing human population, which causes more and more forests to be converted to farmland, housing areas, and roads, the place where the Philippine tarsier can live its secluded life is disappearing.
 The dwindling of Philippine forests—the Philippine tarsier's natural forest habitat—has posed a grave and significant threat to the survival of the Philippine tarsier.
 Indiscriminate and illegal logging, cutting of trees for firewood, kaingin or slash and burn method of agriculture, and human urbanization have encroached on the habitats of the tarsier.

 Paradoxically, indigenous superstition, coupled with relatively thick rainforest, particularly in Sarangani province, has apparently preserved this endangered species.
 Indigenous tribes leave the Philippine tarsiers in the wild because they fear that these animals could bring bad luck.

 Survival in captivity

 Tarsiers in the Philippines have been sought out as pets or sold for trade, despite their low survival rate outside of their natural habitat, where they feed on live insects.
-Displays by private people in Loboc, Bohol tend to diminish the lives of tarsiers.
+Private displays by people in Loboc, Bohol tend to diminish the lives of tarsiers.
 Further, some feel that the display of captive tarsiers might encourage tourists to acquire them illegally as pets.